zestia/ember-modal-dialog/README.md

 ## Example

-The modal dialog component isn't designed to be used on its own, but rather used to compose a new modal dialog component...
+The modal dialog component isn't designed to be used on its own, but rather used to compose a new modal dialog component... in this example it's called "my-modal"

 ```javascript
 // my-modal/component.js